Skip advert

 Advertisement - Article continues below

-As a Grand Tourer, the new Continental has all of the strengths of its predecessor – apart, that is, from some of its luggage space, since the hybrid system’s battery has eaten into boot space.
+As a Grand Tourer, the new Continental has all of the strengths of its predecessor – apart, that is, from some of its luggage space, since the hybrid system’s battery has eaten into the boot.
 Otherwise, it’s made the car faster, widened its breadth of abilities, and potentially opened the car up to a wider range of customers thanks to – for the first time for the Continental GT – relatively friendly BIK tax rates.

 Price and rivals